fbpx

 Dog Attack Laws in Ontario

 Our Hamilton, Ontario dog bite and dog attack lawyers are extremely familiar with Ontario’s dog attack laws and how they apply to dog owners and injured dog attack victims.
-In Ontario, under a law called the Dog Owners’ Liability Act, dog owners are strictly liable for any damages result from bite or attack by the dog.
-The law was introduced to protect victims of dog bites and dog attacks in Ontario.
+In Ontario, under a law called the Dog Owners’ Liability Act, dog owners are strictly liable for any damages resulting from a bite or attack by the dog.
+The law was introduced to protect victims of dog bites and attacks in Ontario.

-Prior to the Dog Owners’ Liability Act, dog owners who had incidents of dog bites and attacks were charged and convicted of criminal negligence and criminal negligence causing bodily harm.
+Before the Dog Owners’ Liability Act, dog owners who had incidents of dog bites and attacks were charged and convicted of criminal negligence and criminal negligence causing bodily harm.

 Liability of Ontario Dog Owners